yousufmadani444-hue/7nm-FinFET-Technology/README.md

 ---

 ## Why Did We Start Using FinFETs?
-This becomes more important that why did finfet come into existence, what were the challenges in plannar mosfet.
-So now let us the challnges of plannar mosfets:
+This becomes even more important — why did FinFET come into existence, and what were the challenges in planar MOSFETs?
+So now, let us look at the challenges of planar MOSFETs:

-In normal plannar mosfet:
+In a normal planar MOSFET:

 The source has electrons (in an nMOS).

 The drain is at a higher voltage.

 The gate controls whether electrons can flow from source → drain by forming or removing a conductive channel in the silicon under the gate.